Fiserv/developer-studio-support/docs/search-and-directory.md

-# Search and Directory
+# Search and Catalog
-## Explore endpoints in Directory
+## Explore endpoints in Catalog
 Not sure which products apply to you?
-Look for the specific endpoint in Directory .
-We display our entire catalogue of endpoints on this page.
+Look for the specific endpoint in Catalog .
+We display our entire catalog of endpoints on this page.
 You can narrow down your search by using our filter.
 Each endpoint takes you to its sandbox and documentation.

 ![search_allapis_1]